About Disha Sharma

 Here, you have the field for listing the product price.
 You also have an optional field for adding a sale price.

 Another cool feature is that you can choose to show the sale price between specific dates, which means you can automate the process of launching and closing an offer.
+You can also set the wholesale price in WooCommerce if you consider selling to both retail and wholesale customers.

 The inventory option lets you add inventory details like the product’s SKU, stock status and more.